-Good morning Chair Jones, Vice Chair Manchester, Ranking Member Robinson and members of the committee for the opportunity to speak in support of House Bill 529, which will require a full performance audit of schools with Academic Distress Commissions such as Lorain City Schools that sits in my district.
-I also want to thank my joint sponsor who could not make it today, Representative Lepore-Hagan, for her help on this legislation and her work in aiding the Academic Distress Commission controlled Youngstown City School District.
+Good morning Chair Manning, Vice Chair Bird, Ranking Member Robinson and members of the committee for the opportunity to speak in support of House Bill 112, which will require a full performance audit of schools with Academic Distress Commissions such as Lorain City Schools that sits in my district.

-Sadly, it has come to our attention through discussions with teachers, parents, board members and some ADC members that accusations have been made and some evidence obtained that the operational, managerial and fiscal decision making powers assumed under HB70 has led the appointed CEO to make unscrupulous or unethical decisions at best or worse down right corrupt and destructive decisions that have adversely affected the students and teachers in the district.
-This model of a CEO with absolute power absent true oversight by an Academic Distress Commission has led to what many believe to be a corrupt CEO who misappropriated tax dollars and mistreated students and staff while creating for his friends overpaid administrative positions and showering them with non education related perks.
+Sadly, it has come to our attention through discussions with teachers, parents, board members and some ADC members that accusations have been made and some evidence obtained that the operational, managerial and fiscal decision making powers assumed under HB70 has led the former appointed CEO to make unscrupulous or unethical decisions at best or worse down right corrupt and destructive decisions that have adversely affected the students and teachers in the district.

+This model of a CEO with absolute power absent true oversight by an Academic Distress Commission has led to what many believe to be a corrupt CEO who misappropriated tax dollars and mistreated students and staff while creating for his friends overpaid administrative positions and showering them with non-education related perks.
 Here is a list of grievances brought to my attention in the school district under state takeover in my district.